SpaceTech Entrepreneurship - Specialization

 SpaceTech Entrepreneurship

-Do you dream of launching your own startup in the booming commercial space industry?
-This specialization will equip you with the technical and entrepreneurial skills to innovate space technology and turn your startup dream into a reality.
+Master the technical and entrepreneurial skills to innovate space technology and turn your startup dream into a reality at DTU.

-Today, the space race is no longer just about exploration— it’s about business opportunity.
-The global space economy is projected to triple from around 600 billion dollars in 2023 to nearly 1800 billion by 2035.
-This growth is accelerated by new technologies, decreasing costs, and a significantly increasing interest from investors and private companies.
+The new space race is not driven by exploration alone, but by immense business potential.
+With the global space economy set to triple from $600 billion in 2023 to nearly $1.8 trillion by 2035, there has never been a better time to join this rapidly expanding industry.
+The growth is accelerated by new technologies, decreasing costs, and a significantly increasing interest from investors and private companies, which opens new opportunities for technology startups in various fields.

 Graduates with a specialization in Space Tech Entrepreneurship will emerge as skilled entrepreneurs, ready to contribute to both space agencies and the commercial space sector.